AgmoStudioSdnBhd/AndroidBeginner/Codelab/0-ListView.md

 ![SimpleList](https://github.com/AgmoStudioSdnBhd/AndroidBeginner/raw/master/art/simplelist.png)

 ## Challenge
-1. Add more item to your list to make it scrollable
+1. Add more items to your list to make it scrollable